botr99/tp/docs/UserGuide.md

 Format: `delete INDEX`

 * Deletes the tutee at the specified `INDEX`.
-* The index refers to the index number tagged to each tutee in the currently displayed tutee list.
+* The index refers to the index number in the displayed tutee list.
-* The index must be within the size of the displayed tutee list and **must be a positive integer** 1, 2, 3, …

 Examples:
 * `delete 2` deletes the 2nd tutee in the tutee list.